Camellia April Kiss Shrubs

 Camellia April Kiss Shrubs for Sale Online

-Camellia April Kiss (Camellia japonica) is a very popular evergreen shrub with small-medium formal double flowers in early spring.
-Compact with a moderate growth rate.
+Camellia April Kiss Shrubs (Camellia japonica) are a very popular evergreen shrub with small-medium formal double flowers in early spring.
+Compact, with a moderate growth rate.
 Great as a patio plant, screen or in a mixed border

 Camellia April Kiss Attributes:

 - Later Flowering than other Camellias

 Growing April Kiss Camellia in the Landscape

 Camellia japonica and most of its cultivars are considered to be winter hardy to USDA Zones 6-9.
 Even where winter-hardy, unusually cold temperatures in winter (below 10 degrees F), particularly when occurring as a sudden temperature change, can damage or sometimes kill these plants.